 Heat a large pan to medium heat and add the olive oil.
 Add the onion and peppers and cook about 4-5 minutes, until they soften up.

-Add the chicken and cook another 5 minutes to nicely brown up the pieces.
+Add the chicken along with the marinade and cook another 5 minutes to nicely brown up the pieces.

 Add the tomato paste and cook another minute, stirring.